sofvanh/MindMeld/README.md

+> Branch note: Contains a "production" docker-compose setup, which isn't currently used (we have separate deployments of backend and frontend, one running on google cloud run, the other on netlify.)
+You can run it locally, but since the setup assumes a Google SQL database connection, pulling data will fail.

 # Nexus (formerly MindMeld)

 > **Note**: We're in the process of renaming the project from MindMeld to Nexus.
 Some parts of the codebase and documentation still use the old name.